 Improper selection of material is one of the leading causes of failures in pressure vessels.
-For this reason, selecting the proper materials based on your intended use is imperative for success with your pressure vessel system.
-Choosing the wrong materials can lead to a number of issues including, but not limited to, poor performance, lower efficiency, reduced safety and catastrophic failure.
+For this reason, selecting the proper materials and metals based on your intended use is imperative for success with your pressure vessel system.
+Choosing the wrong metal types can lead to a number of issues including, but not limited to, corrosion, poor performance, lower efficiency, reduced safety and catastrophic failure.
+Corrosion resistant alloys are necessary for an effective pressure vessel system.

 Corrosion resistance is one of the biggest factors to take into consideration when determining which alloy to use in your pressure vessel.
 Corrosion resistance is “the capacity to hold the binding energy of a metal and withstand the deterioration and chemical breakdown that would otherwise occur when the material is exposed to such an environment.” (corrosionpedia.com) Basically, it is how well a material is able to prevent environmental deterioration by chemical or electro-chemical reactions.
 Given how many industries rely on pressure vessels, ensuring the proper level of corrosion resistance of the material is necessary for success.